Csat Comprehensive Guide

 Our high-value CSM software is specifically built to help call centers improve their customer service and operating costs.
 Our CSM software provides FCR and Csat insights by capturing and reporting external (e.g., post-call surveys) and internal (e.g., call data, quality assurance) data, all in one powerful CSM software platform.

-Post-call surveys are conducted and captured within one day of customer interaction, sending actionable insights within minutes of a customer survey completed using the real-time CX notification feature of mySQM™ Customer Service QA Software.
+Post-call surveys are conducted and captured within one day of customer interaction, sending actionable insights within minutes of a customer survey being completed using the real-time CX notification feature of mySQM™ Customer Service QA Software.

 mySQM™ Customer Service QA software is unique because it provides powerful insights based on customer surveys and internal data captured.
 The data is used for coaching, benchmarking, and rewarding agents to motivate them to improve their customer service.
 As a result, our client's average ROI is 450%, and the payback period is less than 3 months.
 Click on the Business Case link to learn more about the benefits of mySQM™ Customer Service QA Software.